zulip/zulip/docs/git/cloning.md

 # Get Zulip code

-Zulip uses a **forked-repo** and **[rebase][gitbook-rebase]-oriented workflow.**.
+Zulip uses a **forked-repo** and **[rebase][gitbook-rebase]-oriented workflow**.
 This means that all contributors create a fork of the [Zulip repository][github-zulip] they want to contribute to and then submit pull requests to the upstream repository to have their contributions reviewed and accepted.
 We also recommend you work on feature branches.